Skip to main content

 • avoid poorly timed or uncoordinated control efforts

-These predators readily move across boundaries, travelling through cropping country, grazing land, timbered ridges and travelling stock routes.
-Without coordinated management, localised control efforts often fail to reduce overall pressure.
+These predators readily move across boundaries, traveling through cropping country, grazing land, timbered ridges and traveling stock routes.
+Without coordinated management, localized control efforts often fail to reduce overall pressure.

-Under the NSW Biosecurity Act 2015, all landholders have a general biosecurity duty to prevent, eliminate or minimise the risks posed by pest animals on their land.
+Under the NSW Bio-security Act 2015, all landholders have a general bio-security duty to prevent, eliminate or minimize the risks posed by pest animals on their land.

 Where foxes or wild dogs are present, this duty includes taking reasonable and proactive steps to manage the threat.